rogerbr/rogerbr.github.io/godot-lessons/src/docs/lessons/resources.md

 # Resources in Godot 4.5

-In Godot, a **Resource** is a reusable data container — a `.tres` or `.res` file that stores configuration, data, or assets independently of scenes.
+In Godot, a **Resource** is a reusable data container, that is, a `.tres` or `.res` file that stores configuration, data, or assets independently of scenes.
 They’re the building blocks behind **materials**, **animations**, **scripts**, **audio streams**, and even **custom data files** you define.

 ---